Reishi Mushrooms

 The medicinal benefits of this mushroom are almost legendary.
 It contains compounds that function as anti-virals, anti-tumor and anti-cancer, antibiotics, immune system stimulants, respiratory aids, antioxidants, anti-aging and more.
 The traditional method to consume these mushrooms is to grind dried Reishi into a fine powder which is then used to make a tea or added to coffee.
 Once dried, these mushrooms are very tough and hard to grind so a good mortar and pestle are needed or a very powerful coffee grinder.

 Another way to extract the medicinal properties of these mushrooms is by making an alcohol tincture.
 Shredded Reishi are soaked in 80-100 proof alcohol.
 Half-fill a jar with chopped/shredded Reishi then add enough alcohol to fill it twice as high as the Reishi.
 Tightly cap then vigorously shake the bottle.
 Shake it 1-2 times a day for six weeks then strain out any mushrooms solids.
 Place the filtered tincture in a colored, stoppered bottle and store in a cool, dark place.
-Traditionally, 3-5 drops of this tincture would be taken daily, though do not consider this medical advice.
+Traditionally, 1-2 teaspoons of this tincture would be taken daily, though do not consider this medical advice.

 Often the alcohol-extracted mushroom material was then be boiled in water to extract any water-soluble medicinal molecules.
 Starting with twice as much water (by weight) as mushrooms, this was boiled down to half.
 The decoction was allowed to cool, solids were strained out, and then added to an equal amount of the alcohol tincture.
 This gave a solution that was over 40% alcohol which was enough to preserve it.
 The dosage of this solution was still 3-5 drops a day.